catppuccin/catppuccin/docs/port-creation.md

 accessibility standards across all ports.
 We'll also provide feedback on ways to improve your port and help fix any technical issues.

-When you submit your port to be merged into the organization, please think of it as offering your port for co-maintenance involving yourself and the entirety of the staff team!

 &nbsp;

 ### Licensing